Angewandte Informatik/Kognitive Systeme

 Short portrait Cognitive Systems

-In the research domain Cognitive Systems (CogSys) we are concerned with the development of approaches, concepts, and methods for design, description, construction and analysis of intelligent systems based on cognitive principles.
-Our research strategy is to combine empirical studies of cognitive phenomena, development of algorithms, and their testing in different areas of application.
+In the research domain Cognitive Systems (CogSys) we are concerned with the development of approaches, concepts, and methods for design, description, construction, and analysis of intelligent systems based on cognitive principles.
+On the one hand, we use findings on cognitive processes as inspiration to create artificial systems ('psychonic'), on the other hand, we are interested in computational modeling of cognitive phenomena.
+Therefore, in our research we combine empirical studies, development of algorithms, and their testing in different areas of application.
 Main topics of our group are induction and learning as well as planning and problem solving in single- and multi-agent settings.
 Especially, we are interested in the inductive synthesis of recursive functional programs from incomplete specifications (e.g., input/output examples) which can be seen as a general approach to learning productive rules from experience.
-Furthermore, we investigate analogical reasoning as a powerful approach to problem solving as a special mechanism of knowledge acquisition.
-Application areas are, for example, support of human problem solvers in the domains of software development, classifier learning for medical diagnostics, quality control, decision support or incident mining and assistant systems for activities of daily life.
+We are interested in comprehensible and explainable artificial intelligence.
+Consequently, our focus is on symbolic/knowledge-level approaches in machine learning (white box learning).
+Furthermore, we investigate analogical reasoning as a powerful approach to problem solving and as a special mechanism of knowledge acquisition.
+Current application areas are diagnostics in industry 4.0, facial expression analysis and classification, cognitive models of concept learning, intelligent tutor systems for mathematics and programming.